eavdmeer/noarch-sqlite3/README.md

 <a id="all"></a>
 ### [&lt;Promise&gt;] all(sql [, param, ...] [, callback])
 Run the SQL query with the specified parameters and call the `callback` with all result rows afterwards.
-Will return the `Database` object to allow for function chaining.
+If the `callback` parameter is present, this will return the `Database` object to allow for function chaining.
+If no `callback` is present, the function will return a `Promise` that will resolve on success or reject on failure.
 The parameters are the same as the [Database#run](#run) function, with the following differences:

 The signature of the callback is: `function(err, rows) {}`. `rows` is an array.
 If the result set is empty, it will be an empty array, otherwise it will have an object for each result row which in turn contains the values of that row, like the [Database#get](#get) function.